oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     - This is an Operating System command that bypasses the database to view the data
     - This is called a 'side-channel attack' because the database is unaware of it

-2. Next, **encrypt explicitly** the data by encrypting the entire tablespace
+2. Encrypt the EMPDATA_PROD tablespace with AS256 (default):

     ````
     <copy>./tde_encrypt_tbs.sh</copy>